SIMPLE, YET A NOVEL IDEA

 As tea ceremonies were originally held mainly within Kyoto’s upper class, tea houses around the country still use traditional Kyoto style cha-kaiseki catering to this day.
 However, more various styles gained popularity among Edo townspeople in the 17th century and since then, Tokyo has been redefining the culture as a place where people can enjoy cha-kaiseki in an unconventional, modern way.

 Sokkon is a tea house restaurant located in Aoyama, Tokyo's premier luxury fashion district.
-The owner, Munemitsu Udagawa succeeded the 18th generation of Sowa-ryu, one of the many tea schools.
+The owner, Soko Udagawa succeeded the 18th generation of Sowa-ryu, one of the many tea schools.
 The tea house consists of three rooms; a small tatami bar, a tea room and a dining area.
-Similar to how you would enjoy an aperitif, guests first enter the bar where the French manager offers a cocktail using matcha.
+Similar to how you would enjoy an aperitif, the guests will be first served a cocktail using matcha.
 “We combined the tea ceremony with the cocktail culture,” says Udagawa.
 “Guests can experience the traditional tea ceremony in the tea room.
 Some bring their own tea utensils and invite their friends to host tea ceremonies.
 I hope people enjoy the tea tradition without feeling bound to specific styles.”
 In the bright dining room, guests can enjoy dishes offered in the cha-kaiseki a la carte.
 “Some may think this is a new approach, but I see it as a return to the essence of the tea tradition.
 Today, there are numerous tea ceremony schools and various styles for each school.
 Ceremonial etiquette should be honored, but my idea of tea ceremonies are much more enjoyable: the original tea ceremony was like a modern home party, where entertaining guests and enjoying conversations was at the core.
 I felt there should be a tea house where you could casually drop in and socialize.
 That is why I created Sokkon.”
 While staying true to the traditional tea ceremony, Sokkon offers a one-of-a-kind tea experience in a comfortable setting with friendly conversations.